-Dancing in spite of nervous systems (2020)
+Dance research in spite of Nervous Systems (2020)

-Contribution to Choreography as Conditioning 5.
+Contribution to H. Langsdorf & A. Arteaga (eds.), Choreography as Conditioning 5.

-I believe that the human nervous systems are neither fast nor direct enough to consciously grasp, contain, or direct improvised dancing in its high-speed transfor-mations.
+I believe that human nervous systems are neither fast nor direct enough to consciously grasp, contain, or direct improvised dancing in its high-speed transformations.
 These observations confirmed my interest in experimenting through Nervous Systems with alternative feedback models that do not alter the medium and follow the principles and rhythm of improvised dance.
 Accordingly, it is my aim to further research Nervous Systems and explore how human physiology can be extended in order not to pose a limit for this dance research practice.
-My next step in the research is to experiment with extending the nervous systems of the participants in order to come closer to an instantaneous grasp of the dance and choreographic materials.
+My next step in the research is to experiment with extending the nervous systems of the participants in order to come closer to an instan-taneous grasp of the dance and choreographic materials.
 Through integrating artificial intelligence, as implemented in the field of algorithmic choreography, Nervous Systems extends the cognition of the dancing body and generates a feedback system that runs simultaneously with the improvisation.
-This experimental method, that I named Somatic R.E.A.Ch. (research in electronic and algorithmic choreography), detects and processes the movement and speech by the dancer digitally during his/her/their improvisation, in order to send it immediately back to the experimentation with movement through audio or visual devices. (ft.
-4)
+This experimental method, which I named Somatic R.E.A.Ch. (research in electronic and algorithmic choreography), detects and processes the movement and speech of the dancer digitally during his/her/their improvisation, in order to send it immediately back to the experimentation with movement through audio or visual devices.

 2) My studio routine: I lie down, listen to a self-prerecorded visualization, make breathing exercises, after about half an hour I get impatient and begin improvising while the last part of the recording turns into background noises.